 This command shows a list of the docker images cached locally (aka, images available in your local box).
 An image is specified by the repository name and tag (repository:tag).

 docker search <key-word>

 This command will search for images in the docker hub repository.

 Run a docker container in the background

 docker run -d <container-name>

-The docker run command will create the container using the specified image.
+The docker run command will create the container using the specified image (it will be downloaded from docker hub if not available locally).
 The -d flag is used to run the container in the background.

 -i starts an interactive container.
 When finish you can type exit, to exit the container (docker also will shout down the container).

 -t creates a pseudo-TTY that attaches stdin and stdout.

 -P specify the port details